 So, the next thing I tried was cutting out soy milk.
 I replaced it with either coconut or almond milk.
 And guess what happened?
 My nasal passages cleared even more – much to my surprise.

-So, if you suffer from sinusitis, blocked nose, hay fever or other allergies, then I’d highly recommend that you try cutting out milk and maybe even all dairy for at least a month.
-This will help you find out if you are sensitive to milk like me or if you have a dairy allergy.
+So, if you suffer from sinusitis, blocked nose, hay fever or other allergies, I’d highly recommend cutting out milk and maybe even all dairy for at least a month.
+This will help you determine if you are sensitive to milk or have a dairy allergy.
 You might also find this info on how to clear your sinuses, and this one on gluten, interesting.

 The advice written in this blog post is not intended to be a substitute for direct, personalized advice from a health professional.